Does a Dedicated CPU or High Memory plan improve disk I/O performance?

 We have an article describing some use cases for Dedicated CPU plans, which mentions that "Big Data" is one area where having a Dedicated CPU plan can make a significant difference in performance versus a regular plan.
 Depending on the size of your database, you may find a Dedicated CPU plan markedly improves your database's performance.

 Our High Memory plans provide a larger-than-normal allotment of RAM to your Linode.
-They are otherwise exactly the same a regular Linode plan.
-In particular, they do not come with dedicated CPU cores.
+They also come with dedicated CPU cores.
 This plan may be a good option for you should you want to store a significant amount of your database in RAM as opposed to on the Linode's SSD.

 One last detail I'd like to mention about these plans is that you are capable of temporarily enhancing a regular Linode plan to a Dedicated CPU or High Memory plan, then reverting it back when you no longer need these additional resources.
 Your Linode will most likely be billed at the hourly rate for these plans while they are active on your account.